-Once you have your CRF designs in Formedix, it’s easy to add annotations.
+Once you have your CRF designs in ryze, it’s easy to add annotations.
 Or if you have your CRFs standardized with annotations, that’s even better!
 You can just reuse your annotations.

 If you need to make changes, you can instantly preview them.
-Then when you’re happy, it’s just 1 click to get your submission ready annotated CRFs in PDF format.
+Then when you’re happy, it’s just one click to get your submission ready annotated CRFs in PDF format.

-You can read more about automating CRF annotations in our blog Why you should switch to automated CRF annotations.
+Read more about automating CRF annotations in our blog: Why you should switch to automated CRF annotations.

 Generate SDTM datasets from source data